 "Cottage cheese is our surprise breakfast hero."
 With its creamy texture and slight tang, it suits both sweet and savory cravings.

 Need more info on swapping cottage cheese in recipes?
-Check our cottage cheese substitutes guide.
+Check our cottage cheese swaps for recipes.

 6 - Breakfast Barley